opennetsys/c3-go-dockerfile/README.md

 # c3-go Dockerfile

-> Run as C3 node as a Docker container
+> Run a C3 node as a Docker container

 ## Instructions